aham-oudeis/Training/launch_school/RB120-OOP/Notes/interview_prep/encapsulation.md

 # what is encapsulation
-bundling data and functionality to allow selective access to them. ruby implements encapsulation by creating objects. in general, objects encapsulate state and classes encapsulate behaviors.
+* bundling data and functionality to allow selective access to them.
+* ruby implements encapsulation by creating objects.
+* in general, objects encapsulate state and classes encapsulate behaviors.
+* method access control allows another layer of encapsulation

 # aspects of it
--hiding data at the object level
+1. hiding data at the object level
--hidng functionalites at the class level
+2. hidng functionalites at the class level
--public interface
+3. public interface
 # examples

 ```ruby